-Dated: Date of Delivery

-Due: As shown on inside cover.
+Dated: Date of Delivery Due: As shown on inside cover.

-Capital The City of Orlando, Florida (the "City") will be issuing its \$ Improvement Refunding Special Revenue Bonds, Series 2016B (the "Series 2016B Bonds") and Capital Improvement Special Revenue Bonds, Series 2016C (the "Series 2016C its \$ Bonds" and together with the Series 2016B Bonds, the "Series 2016 Bonds").
-The Series 2016B Bonds are being issued to provide funds to (a) advance refund the Refunded 2007B Bonds (as defined herein), the Refunded 2009A Bonds (as defined herein) and the Refunded 2010C Bonds (as defined herein), (b) pay the costs of issuance related to the Series 2016B Bonds, [and (c) make a deposit to the Series 2016 Bonds Reserve Subaccount (as defined herein) equal to the Reserve Requirement for the Series 2016 Bonds].
-See "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES OF FUNDS" herein.
-The Series 2016C Bonds are being issued to provide funds to (a) pay a portion of the Costs of the Series 2016 Project (as defined herein), (b) pay the costs of issuance related to the Series 2016C Bonds, (c) pay interest due on the Series 2016C Bonds through October 1, 201[] [and (d) make a deposit to the Series 2016 Bonds Reserve Subaccount (as defined herein) equal to the Reserve Requirement for the Series 2016C Bonds].
-See "PLAN OF FINANCÉ" and "ESTIMATED SOURCES AND USES OF FUNDS" herein.
-All capitalized terms used in this Official Statement and not otherwise defined herein have the meanings set forth under "APPENDIX A - SUMMARY OF CERTAIN PROVISIONS OF THE COVENANT ORDINANCE - Definitions of Certain Terms" attached hereto or, if not defined therein, will have the same meanings ascribed to such terms in the Ordinance bearing Documentary No. 25329, which was enacted on December 9, 1991, by the
+The City of Orlando, Florida (the "City") will be issuing its \$[] Capital Improvement Special Revenue Bonds, Series 2014B (the "Series 2014B Bonds"), its \$[] Capital Improvement Refunding Special Revenue Bonds, Series 2014C (the "Series 2014C Bonds") and its \$[] Capital Improvement Refunding Special Revenue Bonds, Series 2014D (the "Series 2014D Bonds," and together with the Series 2014B Bonds and the Series 2014C Bonds, the "Series 2014 Bonds") to provide funds to (a) pay a portion of the Costs of the Series 2014 Project (as defined herein), (b) currently refund the Refunded 2005A Bonds (as defined herein), (c) advance refund the Refunded Series 2006A Bonds (as defined herein), (d) pay interest due on the Series 2014B Bonds through October 1, 2016, [(e) make a deposit to the Series 2014 Bonds Reserve Subaccount (as defined herein) established for the Series 2014 Bonds in the Reserve Account,] and (f) pay the costs of issuance related to the Series 2014 Bonds.
+See "PLAN OF FINANCE," "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES OF FUNDS" herein.
+All capitalized terms used in this Official Statement and not otherwise defined herein have the meanings set forth under "APPENDIX A - SUMMARY OF